 Organ Pipe Cactus: A Complex Human Story

 The early national monument faced many challenges, especially with local miners and ranching families.
-Mineral mining began in the late 19th century, and was allowed to continue up to 1976.
-Hiking in the monument you can easily see the mining history in old prospecting holes, tailings, and buildings.
+Mineral mining began in the late 19th Century and was allowed to continue up to 1976.
+By hiking in the monument you can see the mining history in old prospecting holes, tailings, and buildings.

-Ranching in the monument began at the beginning of the 20th century, and also continued through the 1970’s.The effects of overgrazing are still seen today.
-Ranching was done mainly by different generations of the local Gray family.
+Modern ranching in the monument began at the beginning of the 20th Century and also continued through the 1970s.The effects of overgrazing are still seen today.
 You can visit old ranching sites at Alamo Canyon, Bates Well, and other wells scattered across the monument.

 In 1976 The United Nations designated Organ Pipe Cactus National Monument as an International Biosphere Reserve, reconfirming its status as an outstanding example of the Sonoran Desert.
-Then in 1977, Congress declares 95% of Organ Pipe Cactus National Monument as a wilderness area.
-Come explore the complex human story that is Organ Pipe Cactus National Monument.
+Then in 1977, Congress declared 95% of Organ Pipe Cactus National Monument as a wilderness area.